dementive/gsg/README.md

 - Roads spline network

 - Subdivide map mesh into a bunch of quads so culling will work.
 Will need to figure out correct number of subdivisions, generate the meshes, and then do some UV adjustments in the Map vertex shader.

-- Figure out how to draw curved text.
-I sorta got this working with a vertex shader on a TextMesh but it didn't work very well when scaling the text or when it had to change size.

 - Improve border mesh generation and shader.
 UVs are broken right now so the shader is scuffed.
 Should also be able to specify a different texture for each border type.
 Border rounding should also be better so there are no sharp corners.